First Year of Graduate Study

 Second Year of Graduate Study

 In the second year students take six courses and usually complete remaining course requirements (see below).
 They are expected to teach under the direct supervision of the Director of Language Studies.
 Students are also expected to present a paper at the Colloquium, reflecting their research in progress.
 By the end of their third semester, students should form a Preliminary Examination committee (PEC).
 The chair of the PEC will be designated by the student in consultation with the DGS, according to the student’s research interests and period and/or area of studies.
 It is the student’s responsibility to approach a prospective chair and ask whether he or she is willing to serve on the PEC.
+The student must then enroll in an independent study (Prelims Preparation) with the chair of the PEC and work on the composition of the first, or core list.
 Two additional members of the PEC (at least one of which, in addition to the chair, must be a core or affiliated member of IS) will be selected by the students in consultation with the chair, according to the subject of the reading lists proposed by the student.
-Students are expected to have the three PE lists (canonical/chronological, theoretical/methodological, and subject specific) approved by the PEC and the expected date of their PE ratified by the DGS, by May 15 of the Spring semester.
+Students are expected to have the three PE lists (core list, theoretical/methodological, and subject specific lists) approved by the PEC and the expected date of their PE ratified by the DGS, by May 15 of the Spring semester.
 It is expected that they will spend the summer preparing for the PE.

 Third Year of Graduate Study